 GoOverseas is awarding a $15,000 NZD scholarship to one well-deserving student.
 They’re awarding this scholarship to encourage more students to seriously consider studying abroad in New Zealand.

 Based on academic excellence and commitment to improving humankind, this scholarship is awarded to an American woman studying or conducting research in Sweden.
 Founded in 1982, AWC has been issuing funds to women via the Jessie Lokrantz Scholarship to share the Swedish culture with women from around the world.

 Lilly Lorénzen Scholarship – SWEDEN

-Offered to Minnesota residents, the American Swedish Institute this scholarship is for students who plan to carry out scholarly and/or creative studies in Sweden.
+Offered to Minnesota residents, the American Swedish Institute scholarship is for students who plan to carry out scholarly and/or creative studies in Sweden.
 Applicants must have a working knowledge of the Swedish language, a serious desire to make a contribution to American-Swedish cultural exchange and demonstrable achievement in the selected field of study.

 Underrepresented Populations: Funding Options